exploratory-io/book/viz/category.md

 * Number of categories: Number of categories to create.
 * Label Text: Names for categories separated by commas.
-* Group By: Target data group to create categories.
+* Target Group: Target data group to create categories.
   * All: Create categories against the whole data set.
 If you use Repeat By, all charts will have the same data range.
   * Repeat By: Create categories for each chart if you use Repeat By.
 Each chart will have a different data range.
 * Set 0 as Center: It uses 0 as a center value when it creates categories.
+* Edge Value Handling: Which end to include in each range.
+The following options are available.
+  * Include Upper Edge
+  * Include Lower Edge
 * Upper Range: You can set the upper value range for creating categories.
 If you don't specify, the max value will be used.
 * Lower Range: You can set the lower value range for creating categories.
 If you don't specify, the min value will be used.
 * For Values Outside of Range: If you specify the Upper/Lower Range, you can set how to treat values outside the range.
 The following options are available.